-Quick and tasty, tender baked salmon with a macadamia nut crust, topped with sweet and tangy pineapple salsa!
+Quick and tasty, tender baked Macadami Salmon with Pineapple Salsa has a delicious macadamia nut crust, topped with sweet and tangy pineapple salsa!

 I have this quirk where I take it very personally when a store or restaurant goes out of business without informing me.
 I know it’s irrational to expect every business I’m a patron of to call me personally to let me know that they are closing their doors, but it still bothers me – hence the quirk.

 A few months ago my husband and I went dinner with my parents.
 We wanted to go to McGrath’s fish house, a family favorite.
 In fact it’s really the only place we go when we’re in the mood for good fish (we’ve never been big Red Lobster fans – don’t judge, to each his own!).
 There aren’t very many McGrath’s restaurants on the map and sadly over the past 5-6 years the few in Utah have been dying off slowly.